Who Built Stonehenge

 TripAdvisor

 The tale of the Devil is the architect of Stonehenge.
-The story tells that an elderly Irish woman originally owned the stones used to build Stonehenge.
-The Devil wanted the stones, so he disguised himself as a man and worked out a deal with the woman.
+The story tells that an elderly Irish woman originally owned the stones to build Stonehenge.
+The Devil wanted the stones, so he disguised himself as a man and negotiated a deal with the woman.

 These are tales created over thousands of years.
 All we can do is use our imagination.